 Tattoos and… yes, more tattoos

 Two things happened on our way back to the riad that evening.
-For a minute let go the hand of my son.
+For a minute let go of the hand of my son.
 A tattooed woman came out of nowhere and started tattooing my hand.
-As violent as rape.
-I kept saying I had only a few coins left with me.
-She wouldn’t listen, nor stop.

 I stayed calm, I looked her in the eye and said: I told you I had no more money left.
 You took my hand all the same.
 I don’t care what you think.
 Learn your lesson, woman.